clayauld/pandoc-md2pdf-web/README.md

 For advanced customization, you can override the default `filter.lua` and `watermark.tex` files by mounting your own versions into the container.
 This is useful for modifying conversion logic without rebuilding the Docker image.

+**Note**: The web UI also provides a "Custom Lua Filter" section where you can create, save, and manage custom filters without mounting files.
+Use the mounted file approach only if you want to change the system-wide default filter that's used as the base for all conversions.

 Create a directory on your host machine (e.g., `./my_assets`) and place your custom files inside:

 ```